networknt/light-doc/content/en/tutorial/oauth/test-cloud.md

 The following firewall rules need to be added to the three nodes of the consul cluster.

-* allow access from test1 server
+* allow access from test1 server (This is test1 server to test1 server rule to allow multi-cast and it is the only rule that is needed if host network is used for docker-compose)

 * allow access from the portal server

 The following firewall rules need to be added to the portal server.